-AOMedia AV1: The Best Royalty-Free Open-Source UHD Video Codec
+AOMedia AV1: A Freely Available Open-Source UHD Video Codec

 The IETF is expected to adopt AV1 as the Internet Video Coding (NetVC) standard in late 2018 [ source] alongside the OPUS codec, which has already been standardized in RfC 6716 in 2012.
 I anticipate broad hardware decoding support for AV1 in late 2020.
 Note that software decoding is already provided, even on Windows [ source], and work on a BSD-licensed optimized decoder called dav1d has progressed as well.
 The current versions of the AV1 specification and software are available at these pages:

 Surprisingly, the subjective performance of the AV1 codec in comparison to its latest competitors, VVC and HEVC, is relatively inconsistent.
 In some independent tests, AV1 matched the coding efficiency of HEVC [ source], while in others, the codec was objectively and subjectively inferior to HEVC [ source].
 This can be attributed to the use of different encoder speed presets in the evaluations: for HEVC-like performance, a very slow AV1 encoder preset must be used [ source].
 Moreover, the default encoder configuration for random-access scenarios is a bit different from that of other codecs, making direct codec comparisons difficult.
 However, since there is clear evidence that the precursor to VVC, known as Joint Exploration Model ( JEM), outperforms both AV1 and HEVC and also encodes faster than AV1 [ source 1, source 2], it is obvious that VVC will, indeed, become the most efficient video codec during the next few years.

 Figure 1.
 Outcome